Welcome to the World of Sudoku

 Why is Sudoku so popular?

-Perfect gifts for Sudoku-mad friends and family, here is a selection of calendars, diaries and books plus some fun Sudoku gift ideas.
+Find that perfect gift for Sudoku-mad friends and family - a selection of calendars, diaries and books plus some fun Sudoku gift ideas for 2016.

 Another logic puzzle for Sudoku fans to try.